-The residence hall, which can house about 130 students and is the largest and tallest dorm on campus, also earned points for “innovation and exemplary performance” for including Greenguard-certified furniture made from recycled furniture components, employing a campus-wide green cleaning program and for having a LEED-accredited professional on staff (James Hawley, director of capital projects).
+The residence hall, which can house about 130 students and is the largest and tallest dorm on campus, also earned points for “innovation and exemplary performance” for including Greenguard-certified furniture made from recycled furniture components, employing a campus-wide green cleaning program and for having a LEED-accredited professional on staff.

 The LEED (Leadership in Energy and Environmental Design) rating system is designed to encourage sustainable construction and operational practices among builders and building owners/operators.
 Projects can earn up to 100 points and certification levels are: Certified, Silver, Gold and Platinum.

 Drinkward Residence Hall was LEED Silver certified as was the Frederick (’64) and Susan Sontag Residence Hall and the Hoch-Shanahan Dining Commons.
 The R. Michael Shanahan Center for Teaching and Learning was the first campus building to earn LEED Gold status.